 So you just bought a Canoe or Kayak and want to know what is required to be legal.
 Laws governing boats such as canoes and kayaks vary, depending on the body of water and the agency that has jurisdiction.
 For example, the NC Wildlife Resources Commission (NCWRC) has a set of comprehensive requirements for most inland waters and the United States Coast Guard (USCG) considers kayaks and canoes to be a Vessel Under Oars for purposes of regulation.
-Consequently, we’re going to focus on Canoes and Kayaks that are used in our local area -namely the state of NC.
+Consequently, we’re going to focus on Canoes and Kayaks that are used in our local area -namely the states of NC & VA.

 Putting aside issues of safety and common sense for the moment, here is what you need simply to be legal when using a canoe or kayak in NC, as of 2010:

 - USGC approved, Type I, II or III PFD (if under 13 years old, the PFD must be worn at all times).
 Racing Canoes/Kayaks and Rowing Shells are exempt from this requirement.

 - Sound Producing Device, such as a Whistle

 - Navigational Light, such as a handheld waterproof flashlight (for waters under USGC jurisdiction, such as coastal waters, or on inland waters from Sunset to Sunrise).